STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Methodology

+This module leverages CRGs to enhance the association between CAN messages that exhibit similarity and short-term dependence.
+While TCGs capture periodicity and regularity, they cannot detect masquerade attacks, which alter payloads without affecting statistical patterns.
+Legitimate message payloads fluctuate but exhibit regularities within the same ECU \cite{shen[4]}, and CAN messages from different ECUs may share common patterns, which masquerade attacks disrupt.

+CRGs capture these patterns, or coupling relationships, by reinforcing connections between messages, emphasizing their short-term correlations.
+Unlike other methods focused solely on contextual connections due to the simplicity of the CAN format, CRGs combine both contextual correlations and content similarity, offering a more comprehensive understanding of CAN message associations.

-In this paper, coupling characteristic of data flow are reflected in the contextual correlation of two neighbour CAN message and the similarity of two CAN messages with the same CAN ID value.
-Consequently, a relationship-aware messaging paradigm is designed to reflect the coupling relationship and a new method is proposed to build adjacency matrix by establishing CRGs, shown in Algorithm \ref{algorithm2}.
+Despite significant efforts to model graph structural information, existing techniques are limited in their ability to capture coupled relationships \cite{CarHackingDataset1}.
+In \textsc{StatGraph}, the coupling characteristic of the data flow is defined as the contextual correlation between neighboring CAN messages and the similarity of messages with the same ID.
+This results in a topological relationship-aware messaging paradigm, reflecting the coupling relationship.
+A novel method is introduced to construct the adjacency matrix by creating Coupling Relationship Graphs (CRGs), as shown in Algorithm \ref{algorithm2}.

-From Definition \ref{def2}, we set the same window as section \ref{sec4.2.1}.
-And we treat each CAN message in $k$-th observation window as a node to construct CRG with $N$ nodes, whose edge represents the short-term relationship between messages.
-A loop is iterated over each window (Line 2).
-In $k$-th window, we define the nodes with the same ID value as a set $IDSet[ID_i] = \{ \phi_n | \phi_n[d_0] = ID_i,~\phi_n\in w_k\}$, which is constructed by counting the messages corresponding to each ID (Lines 5 and 9).
+From Definition \ref{def2}, we set the same detection windows as section \ref{section4.2.1}.
+And we treat each CAN message in $k$-th detection window as a node to construct CRG with $N$ nodes, whose edge represents the short-term relationship between messages.
+A loop is iterated over each detection window (Line 2).
+In $k$-th detection window, we define the nodes with the same ID as a set $IDSet[ID_i] = \{ \phi_n | \phi_n[d_0] = ID_i,~\phi_n\in w_k\}$, which is constructed by counting the messages corresponding to each ID (Lines 5 and 9).
 Next, the algorithm constructs edges of CRG $\hat{G}_k$ by searching coupling relationships.
 For $i,j$ in $\{1,2,\ldots,N\}$, we have

-The first row in equation \ref{gongshi1} indicates that an edge will be created between nodes corresponding to two consecutive CAN messages.
-(Line 7).
-The second row in equation \ref{gongshi1} means that nodes with the same CAN ID value are connected to each other (Line 12).
+The first row in equation \ref{gongshi1} specifies that an edge is created between nodes representing two consecutive CAN messages (Line 7).
+The second row in equation \ref{gongshi1} indicates that nodes sharing the same CAN ID are interconnected (Line 12).
+The last row in equation \ref{gongshi1} denotes that edges not belonging to the aforementioned relationships are excluded from connection.

-Finally, algorithm \ref{algorithm2} returns undirected graphs for multiple windows, i.e. CRGs, whose adjacency matrixes will be used to classification task in GCN via learning the universal rule in the various patterns.
+Finally, Algorithm \ref{algorithm2} returns undirected graphs (CRGs) for multiple detection windows, whose adjacency matrixes will be used to classification task in GCN via learning the universal rule.
+Therefore, the adjacency matrix of $k$-th detection window as input for next GCN classification module can be defined as: